As SC school shooter seeks mercy, teacher, principal want him in prison for life

 Jesse Osborne’s lawyer asked Judge Lawton McIntosh on Monday to reconsider his sentence so Osborne, now 21, could have some hope of freedom in his 50s or 60s.

-Attorney Frank Eppes said the judge didn’t fully consider a psychologist’s report that Osborne’s lashed out because of abuse and can be rehabilitated.
+Attorney Frank Eppes said the judge didn’t fully consider a psychologist’s report that Osborne lashed out because of abuse and can be rehabilitated.

 “Give Jesse some hope to live with,” Eppes said at a televised court hearing.